torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 ==========================================

 A driver for a device is the interface between an application and hardware.
-As a result, we often have to access a given user-space driver device.
-Accessing process address space can not be done directly (by de-referencing a user-space pointer).
+As a result, we often have to access user-space data.
+Accessing it can not be done directly (by de-referencing a user-space pointer).
 Direct access of a user-space pointer can lead to incorrect behavior (depending on architecture, a user-space pointer may not be valid or mapped to kernel-space), a kernel oops (the user-mode pointer can refer to a non-resident memory area) or security issues.
 Proper access to user-space data is done by calling the macros / functions below:

 .. code-block:: c